 A two metre wide shared pathway meanders through the riverside parks (Noreuil, Australia, and Hovell Tree), past the Adventure Playspace at Oddies Creek, Albury Swim Centre, through Padman Park and west of Kremur Street (3.2km) to Wonga Wetlands.
 The last section of the trail, from Kremur Street to Wonga Wetlands is sealed.

 The Yindyamarra Sculpture Walk (commencing Kremur Street – 5.3km) features a series of stunning contemporary Aboriginal sculptures lining the Wagirra Trail from Kremur Street to Wonga Wetlands.
-Eleven sculptures created by local Aboriginal artists have been installed along the five kilometres of trail.
+Fifteen sculptures created by local Aboriginal artists have been installed along the five kilometres of trail.

 The Wagirra Trail also links to the Bungambrawatha Creek Trail, West Albury Trail, South Albury Trail and beyond to the Albury– Thurgoona Trail.

 From simple sketches students worked with mentors from the Aboriginal Men’s Shed and local community to sculpt these creatures.

 This sculpture is an acknowledgement to our King of birds – Guguburra.
 Undoubtedly, the most beautiful budyaan (bird) in Wiradjuri country!